 This is why most structural façade glazing is done using reflective glass.
 It minimises heat ingress and solar glare to lower reliance on AC units, keeping the indoors cooler throughout the day.

 In the range of products offered by AIS Glass, AIS Opal is a perfect fit for structural façade glazing.
-It offers premium solar-control properties to keep the building’s interiors from heating up.
+It provides excellent solar-control properties to keep the building’s interiors from heating up.

 In residential and commercial structures, around 90% of the heat enters through windows.
-To counter this, reflective glass windows are installed for their effective solar-control properties.
+To counter this, you may install reflective glass windows for their effective solar-control properties.

-They block out UV and IR rays, excessive heat from seeping in while allowing natural light to flood the interior space – offering brighter and expansive looking indoors.
+They block out UV and IR rays and excessive heat from seeping in a while, allowing natural light to flood the interior space, offering a brighter, comprehensive look indoors.
 You get optimum daylighting without the disadvantage of overheating.